Replicating and extending chain-ladder via an age-period-cohort structure on the claim development in a run-off triangle: Claims reserving with clmplus

 In the Lexis representation that \texttt{clmplus} uses for modeling each diagonal represents the cohorts (accident year), the rows represent the age (development year) and the columns are period (calendar year).

-Starting from the \texttt{rtt} object we can replicate the chain-ladder reserve with an age model.
+Starting from the \texttt{datapp} object we can replicate the chain-ladder reserve with an age model.

-In order to show the comparison, we compute the ultimate cost for the Mack Chain Ladder model using the \texttt{MackChainLadder} function from the \texttt{ChainLadder} library.
-By subtracting the diagonal cumulative amount we find the chain ladder reserve.
+In order to show the comparison, we compute the ultimate cost for the Mack chain-ladder model using the \texttt{MackChainLadder} function from the \texttt{ChainLadder} library.
+By subtracting the diagonal cumulative amount we find the chain-ladder reserve.

 In a similar fashion to the age-model (\texttt{a.model}), we can define the age-cohort model (\texttt{ac.model}), the age-cohort model (\texttt{ap.model}), and age-period-cohort model (\texttt{apc.model}).